- How Domain NFTs Work

 For one, most popular browsers like Google Chrome don’t support domains like .crypto or .zil because they aren’t standard.
 Why?
 The people who run ICANN aren’t necessarily incentivized to support domains like .crypto or .zil, since they receive a portion of sales from traditional web-2 domains like .com or .org.

-New, crypto-friendly browsers like Brave support NFT domains, but there are still more steps evolved than the natural web surfing process.
+New, crypto-friendly browsers like Brave support NFT domains, but there are still more steps involved than the natural web surfing process.

-Granted, the sudden velocity in crypto is tricky for most people to wrap their heads around, and an organization as impactful as running a pillar of the Internet understandably and methodically moves slow.
+Granted, the sudden velocity in crypto is tricky for most people to wrap their heads around, and an organization as impactful as running a pillar of the Internet understandably and methodically moves slowly.

 The “decentralized internet” involves re-inventing, or at least re-thinking, that variety of modular pieces that make up the amalgam of interconnected protocols and software that we call the Internet– and domain NFTs are just one piece of the puzzle.